 Children of this age may feel guilty when a parent is seriously ill.
 As if it’s somehow their fault.
 Or they might feel angry with a parent for not being there.
-But children can often react in a positive way too, reacting in a more mature way than you thought they could.
+But children can often react in a positive way, such as reacting more maturely than you thought they could.

 Being a teenager can be a time of emotional ups and downs.
 Teenagers often feel confused and unsure about themselves.
-This can make the way they deal with a parent’s illness very different to that of a younger child.
+This can make how they deal with a parent’s illness very different from that of a younger child.

 Their reactions are likely to be more intense than an adult's.
 It’s very important that they have the time to grieve about the illness and be included in what’s happening.